jmcnamara/XlsxWriter/dev/docs/source/working_with_outlines.rst

 .. image:: _images/outline5.png

-This shows the usefulness of outlines: with 2 mouse clicks we have reduce the amount of visual data down to 2 sub-totals and a master total.
+This shows the usefulness of outlines: with 2 mouse clicks we have reduced the amount of visual data down to 2 sub-totals and a master total.

 Clicking on the minus sign on the level 1 outline will collapse the remaining